 I require 24 hours notice of cancellation.
-For cancellations with less than 24 hours notice, I charge the full regular fee.
-If you do not show up, I will wait for you, assuming you are late, and may charge you the full fee.
+For cancellations with less than 24 hours notice I charge the full regular fee.

-Except where special arrangements have been made with me in advance, all clients will be required to pay for services at the time they are received.
+Payment for an appointment can be made online through Paypal when booking an appointment or via banking e-transfer to 250-558-9735.
 I will only direct bill a third-party payer where the client has made proper arrangements for such billing and the third-party payer has agreed to these arrangements in writing.

 Although I will do what I reasonably can to support and help clients obtain third-party reimbursement of fees paid, the client remains personally responsible for obtaining any reimbursement for which they may be eligible.